Bringing Mobility and Comfort to Your Sex Life with Sportsheets

-That said, intimacy generally improves both physical and emotional health, thus either long- or short-term sexual relationships are natural and healthy for all people — without being desexualized or sexualized.
+That said, intimacy generally improves both physical and emotional health, thus either long- or short-term sexual relationships are natural and healthy for all people, without being desexualized or sexualized.
 The same holds true for acknowledging and pursuing your erotic fantasies with a consenting partner.

-Short-term disability and injury
+Short-term Disability and Injury

 Not all physical disabilities are long-term; there are many types of disability that folks can recover from in a matter of weeks, months, or years.
 Whether someone is looking to enjoy safe sex after hip replacement surgery or, perhaps, is seeking out the best sex positions after a back injury, short-term disability does not necessarily have to hinder a person from having incredible sex.

-This also applies to one’s notions of self-sexualization or their desire to pleasure themselves and turn themself on.
-Discovering one’s own body — including turn-ons, erogenous zones, and what feels the best in particular positions — can be an ideal starting point.
+This also applies to one's notions of self-sexualization or their desire to pleasure themselves and turn themselves on.
+Discovering one's own body - including turn-ons, erogenous zones, and what feels the best in particular positions - can be an ideal starting point.

-Long-term disability and sex
+Long-term Disability and Sex

-For some folks, their long-term disability is simply not being able to perform certain activities or tasks due to a given condition, while others may be more ‘visible,’ such as using a wheelchair.
+For some folks, their long-term disability is simply not being able to perform certain activities or tasks due to a given condition, while others may be more 'visible', such as using a wheelchair.
 Many factors can contribute to disability, including age, illness, injury, or congenital conditions.
-In fact, according to the World Health Organization, about 15% of the world’s population lives with some form of disability, from younger people to elderly.
+In fact, according to the World Health Organization, about 15% of the world's population lives with some form of disability, from younger people to elderly.